astronomer/docs/learn/use-case-airflow-databricks.md

 - The [Astro CLI](https://docs.astronomer.io/astro/cli/overview).
 - [Docker Desktop](https://www.docker.com/products/docker-desktop).
 - Access to a Databricks workspace.
-See [Databricks' documentation](https://docs.databricks.com/getting-started/index.html) for instructions.
+See [Databricks documentation](https://docs.databricks.com/getting-started/index.html) for instructions.
 You can use any workspace that has access to the [Databricks Workflows](https://docs.databricks.com/workflows/index.html) feature.
 You need a user account with permissions to create notebooks and Databricks jobs.
 You can use any underlying cloud service, and a [14-day free trial](https://www.databricks.com/try-databricks) is available.
 - Access to an [object storage supported by the Astro Python SDK](https://astro-sdk-python.readthedocs.io/en/stable/supported_file.html).
 This example uses an [AWS S3](https://aws.amazon.com/s3/) bucket.
 - Access to a [relational database supported by the Astro Python SDK](https://astro-sdk-python.readthedocs.io/en/stable/supported_databases.html).
 This tutorial uses [PostgreSQL](https://www.postgresql.org/).

 ## Clone the project

+Clone the example project from the [Astronomer GitHub](https://github.com/astronomer/learn-airflow-databricks-tutorial).

+## Edit the project

-Clone the example project from this [Astronomer GitHub repo](https://github.com/astronomer/learn-airflow-databricks-tutorial).
-Make sure to create a file called `.env` with the contents of the `.env_example` file in the project root directory and replace the connection details with your own. `.env` is already included in the list of files which git will ignore when creating commits (`.gitignore`).
-This is necessary to ensure that secrets stored in `.env` are not accidentally pushed to GitHub.
+The project contains a file called `.env_example` which includes placeholder values for your credential details.
+After you clone the project, create a file called `.env`, copy the contents of `.env_example` into it, and delete `.env_example`.
+This is required because only `.env` is included in the list of files which Git will ignore when creating commits (`.gitignore`), and cloning an `.env` file directly will cause it to not be ignored the next time you push it to a Git repository.

 In `renewable_analysis_dag.py`, replace the `DATABRICKS_LOGIN_EMAIL`, `S3_BUCKET` and `AWS_REGION` variables with your own values.
 Change the `COUNTRY` to analyze a different country.
 For available countries, refer to the source data in the `include` folder.